dstrn-xyz/docs/other/deployment.md

 ## automated deployment with dstrn deploy

-dframework includes a dedicated deployment helper via the `dstrn deploy` CLI command. it automates production setup by generating or installing caddy and systemd service configurations.
+dframework includes a dedicated deployment helper via the `dstrn deploy` cli command. it automates production setup by generating or installing caddy and systemd service configurations.

 <a name="generating-configuration-files"></a>